UnseenWizzard/unseenwizzard.github.io/cv.md

 `05.2020-now`
 __Team Lead__ _Dynatrace_
+* `07.2022-` Turning a side-project into a new dev team as lead of a new 'Monitoring as Code' team.
 * `-07.2022` Leading a growing development team focused on our k8s microservice platform and core services.
-* `07.2022-` Turning a side-project into a new dev team as lead of a new 'Monitoring as Code' team.
-* Additionally focused on Agile development practices and company culture across teams.
+* Additionally focused on Agile development practices and culture across teams.

 `10.2019-now`
 __(Senior) Software Engineer__ _Dynatrace_